harcokuppens/pmwiki-cookbook-imagepopup/README.md

      https://localhost:8443

 Within vscode you can then easily edit and debug php code.
-The `Dockerfile` for the container already buildin a `launch.json` for debugging with xdebug in vscode.
+The `Dockerfile` for the container has already buildin a `launch.json` for debugging with xdebug within vscode.
+So everything is already setup to directly debug php code.

 ## Credentials